samuelkf/pageme/README.md

 This has a fairly specific use case.
 I very much doubt that it will be of use to anyone :-)

 The app presents a simple text input field where a message can be entered.
-Messages submitted through the form are fed into Vodafone's online pager portal using Mechanize.
-Notifications are sent to Pushover and an IFTTT trigger is called.
-I have the IFTTT trigger configured to log the details of the incoming message to a Google sheet.
+Messages submitted through the form are sent to my pager via DAPNET.

 ## Running it